containers/crun-vm/README.md

    If you're using Docker:

-     - Merge the following configuration into the `/etc/docker/daemon.json` file, creating it if it doesn't exist (adjust the path below according to where you copied `crun-qemu` to):
+     - Merge the following configuration into `/etc/docker/daemon.json`:

        ```json
        {